 Purple Light Nights®– the goal is to have all residents shine a purple light on every front porch; hang a string of purple lights in every business; and decorate each downtown street tree with purple lights, to send the message that "Domestic Violence Has NO Place In Our Community," King County, WA.

-The Red Flag Campaign, Virginia Sexual and Domestic Violence Action Alliance – public awareness campaign to address dating violence and promote the prevention of dating violence on college campuses, Charlottesville, Richmond and Toano, VA.
+The Red Flag Campaign, Virginia Sexual and Domestic Violence Action Alliance – public awareness campaign to address dating violence and promote the prevention of dating violence on college campuses, Richmond, VA.

 Saving Promise Campaign – a national grassroots movement to finally put Domestic Violence Awareness on the map by making it a national priority, changing public perception and heightening awareness.
 How?
 Through the following strategic initiatives: public education, cause marketing and branding and cultivating national alliances and support, Washington, DC.